ViceBooster/HA-CEBL/README.md

 # CEBL Home Assistant Integration

 Welcome to the [CEBL](https://cebl.ca) Home Assistant Integration!
-This integration was inspiried by [Team Tracker](https://github.com/vasqued2/ha-teamtracker) allows you to track upcoming fixtures for your favorite Canadian Elite Basketball League (CEBL) teams within your Home Assistant setup.
+This integration was inspiried by [Team Tracker](https://github.com/vasqued2/ha-teamtracker) allows you to track upcoming and live fixtures for your favorite Canadian Elite Basketball League (CEBL) teams within your Home Assistant setup.

 ## Features

 - Fetch and display upcoming fixtures for selected CEBL teams.
-- Provides details about the fixtures including score, date, time, venue, opponent, and more.
+- Provides details about the fixtures including scores, fixture date, time, venue, opponent, and more.
 - Updates every 10 minutes to ensure you have the latest information, and every 1 minute if a game is live.

 ## Installation